Applications open on the 21st September and close 31st October

-To support your studies and research of the EU we try to offer domestic tuition fees scholarships and research awards.
+To support your studies and research of the EU we offer domestic tuition fees scholarships and research awards.
 There is one application form for both options – just tick the appropriate box at the top of the form.
 The application process is straightforward and simple.
-However, we strongly advise that you read through the required documents first, get everything ready and then apply as partially completed applications cannot be saved.
-If you have any questions at any stage, do not hesitate to talk to us – we are there to help!
+However, we strongly advise that you read through the required documents first, get everything ready and then apply as partially completed applications cannot be saved and incomplete applications are not considered.
+If you have questions at any stage, do not hesitate to talk to us – we are there to help!

 Domestic tuition fees scholarships are available for Hons, taught MA (MEuro), MA or PhD by thesis students.
-You must include the courses you are enrolled in or are planning to enrol in for the duration of the scholarship.
+In your application you must include the courses you are enrolled in or are planning to enrol in for the duration of the scholarship.
 The scholarships cannot cover student services levys, administration fees, late payment penalties, etc.

 The awards are designed to support overseas field work for your thesis and are normally awarded to MA or PhD by thesis students.
 The award can be used to cover economy airfares, accommodation, ground travel and living expenses whilst overseas.
 It cannot be used to cover living expenses whilst based at your home institution.
 If possible, costs will be pre-paid by us.
 In your application, include a draft itinerary of your travel plan, an estimated reasonable budget, and a short explanation as to your choice of location(s).